turingschool/backend-curriculum-site/module3/lessons/consuming_an_api_part_1.md

 * Use Faraday to connect to and retrieve information from third party external APIs.
 * Parse the information retrieved from a third party API.
-* Create models to contain and model the information returned from an external API.

 ## Summary

 What we are going to be working on today is creating an app that reaches out and consumes data from an external API, and then displays and formats that data on a web page.
 The API we will be using is the ProPublica API, and we will be using it to grab a list of Representatives from Congress.

 We will accomplish that by starting with a user story.